Are sheep slaughtered to make sheepskins?

-Are sheep slaughtered to make sheepskins and are sheepskins OK for the environment?
+Are sheepskins OK for the environment?

 A sheepskin is a sheep’s skin and has come from an animal that has been slaughtered.

-Our sheepskins will last for many years, even if given the most basic level of care.
-At the end of its long and useful life a sheepskin has the good grace to rot into the earth.
+Every second of every day a lorry load of plastic clothes is burned, or added to landfill.
+Every year, millions of sheepskins do the same.
+A sheepskin will last for many years, even if given the most basic care.
+At the end of its long and useful life, a sheepskin has the good grace to rot into the earth.
 It returns.

 “In 2005 [we ate] 14.1million lambs (+ 2.2million ewes and rams) Only 60,000 UK skins p.a. are processed by the remaining UK tanning sector, less than 0.45% of the total” – 2015 Sheep Industry Report

-People cleverer than this writer have created faux fur, which approximates that of animal origin but is made instead from plastic, derived from oil.
+People cleverer than this writer created faux fur, which approximates that of animal origin but is made instead from plastic, derived from oil.
 Some of it is pretty good and feels authentic.
 Most doesn’t come close.
-All of it is damaging to life on earth.
+None of it has the exothermic properties of wool.
+None of it degrades very quickly.
+All of it sheds microfibers in use, and particularly during washing and drying.